Diax170/microbit-mpy-dark-mode/README.md

     ![Step 3](images/step3.jpg)

-4. Download the Stylus extension
+4. Download the Stylus extension (if you don't have it yet)

     ![Step 4](images/step4.jpg)